aanker/xwordlist/docs/help.md

 You now have two great lists to use to start building your Tom Petty puzzle!
 You can paste them into one doc and have `xwordlist` alphabetize and dedupe or you can just paste each individual list directly into your construction software, perhaps to score one set of words higher than the other.
 Experiement and figure out what works best for your constructing needs.

-Also, check out the recipes page (*TK: recipes pages*) for other possibilities.
+Also, check out the [recipes page](/resources/#recipes) for other possibilities.
 You can use the software to grab and convert the lyrics from individual songs, spider all of the songs at once or parse Wikipedia for album titles.
 Let us know what you find!

 ## List of Available Options